of the Fontwerk GmbH, Prenzlauer Allee 186, 10405 Berlin, Germany (“Fontwerk”)

 1. Server Log Files

 Every time the server on which the website fontwerk.com is accessed, data, so-called server log files, are automatically collected.
-These server log files contain the IP address, the browser type, the date, time and duration of the visit, the URL of the access as well as a coded message as to whether the page view was successful or failed.
-Additional personal data, such as names or location data, are not recorded.
+These server log files contain the IP address, the date, time and duration of the visit, title and URL of the access, screen resolution being used, time in local user’s timezone, files that were clicked and downloaded, links to an outside domain that were clicked, page speed, location of the user (country, region, city, approximate latitude and longitude), main language of the browser being used, the browser type, operating system, and device used as well as a coded message as to whether the page view was successful or failed.
+Additional personal data, such as names or specific location data, are not recorded.

 The legal basis for data processing is Art.
 6 para.
 1 b) and f) GDPR.